fekoneko/piximan/README.md

 Pixiv batch **downloader** and local collection **viewer**.
 Preserve your favorite art with ease!

 > [!NOTE]
-> The GUI for viewer is yet to be implemented.
-By now you can use CLI tool to download works.
+> The project is currently in active development
+>
+> - The downloader CLI tool is pretty stable and feature-rich now
+> - Collection viewer GUI is still being figured out

 ## Installation